 He was a two-time All-Big Ten selection at Iowa as a linebacker under Hall of Fame coach Hayden Fry and was named the team's co-MVP in 1995, starting in all 23 games over his junior and senior seasons.

 Diaco has developed a national reputation as one of the top defensive coaches in the game.
-Notre Dame has allowed an average of 19.08 points/game over the last four seasons, which ranks as the ninth-best average over 2010-13 of any team in the FBS.
+Notre Dame allowed an average of 19.08 points/game from 2010-13, which ranked as the ninth-best average over that time of any team in the FBS.

 His 2012 Irish defense ranked second in the FBS in scoring defense - allowing just 12.77 points per game.
 Notre Dame only allowed 15 offensive touchdowns - four fewer than any other FBS school.
 The Irish held six opponents without an offensive touchdown and nine foes to one or fewer offensive touchdowns.